Find Affordable College Courses

 Read full report on Engineering at University of North Carolina at Charlotte

-The in-demand master’s degree programs at North Carolina A & T State University helped the school earn the #4 place on this year’s ranking of the most popular engineering schools in North Carolina.
-NC A&T is a large public school located in the city of Greensboro.
+A rank of #4 on this year’s list means North Carolina A & T State University is a great place for engineering students working on their master’s degree.
+NC A&T is a large public school located in the large city of Greensboro.

 Of the 40 students majoring in engineering at NC A&T, 65% are male and 35% are female.